 Treating Inventories as Non-Incidental Materials

-Businesses may treat inventories as non-incidental materials and supplies or conform to the method the business uses for financial statements or its books and records.
+Small businesses may also treat inventories as non-incidental materials and supplies or conform to the method the business uses for financial statements or its books and records.
+This allows labor and overhead related to ending inventory to be expensed.
 Under the previous law, businesses were required to capitalize materials, labor, overhead, and related general and administrative expenses (uniform capitalization) for tax purposes.
 This change also requires an Accounting Method Change (Form 3115).

-The TCJA added a new provision that limits the interest expense a business can deduct.
-For 2018 through 2021, interest expense is deductible to the extent it is less than 30% of taxable income plus interest expense, depreciation, and amortization.
+Finally, small businesses are exempt from the interest expense limitation.
+The TCJA added a provision that limits interest expense that can be deducted.
+For 2019 through 2021, interest expense is deductible to the extent it is less than 50% of taxable income plus interest expense, depreciation, and amortization.
 After 2021, interest expense is deductible to the extent it is less than 30% of taxable income plus interest expense only.
-This interest expense limitation does not apply to small businesses.

-There are many other tax incentives available to manufacturers, distributors, and retailers, such as the Section 179 expense election up to $1 million and 100% bonus depreciation.
+There are many other tax incentives available to manufacturers, distributors, and retailers, such as the Section 179 expense election up to $1 million and 100% bonus depreciation, which allows the entire write-off of fixed assets additions.
 It is also important to consider what type of entity the business should use for tax purposes (C corporation, S corporation, LLC) with the different rate structures and limitations under the new tax law.

-Businesses should give careful consideration to planning with the TCJA.
+Businesses should give careful consideration to planning with the TCJA and CARES Acts.
 There are many incentives that can result in significant tax savings.
-Please contact your Clark Nuber professional or Rene Schaefer to understand how this new tax law can help you.
+Please contact your Clark Nuber professional or Rene Schaefer to understand how the TCJA and CARES Acts can help you.